 Many start-ups move so quickly that they can make a business strategy seem unnecessary.
 However, you will soon learn that investors have no interest in that philosophy.
 It's essential to understand how a good business plan guides your company and to put one together as quickly as possible.

-Creating a business plan is an excellent opportunity to think big, too; look five years down the road and map out how you'll get there.
+Creating a business plan not only proves this, but is an excellent opportunity to think big, too; look five years down the road and map out how you'll get there.
 Then, you can prepare yourself for success by learning the skills you need and employing them to your benefit.

 While this may seem like a broad knowledge base to cover before you embark on your entrepreneurial journey, many of these skills complement one another.
 Start following a path to improvement in one, and you'll find an increase in your proficiency in another.